 “I am honored to serve as an Ambassador for The Elizabeth Taylor AIDS Foundation.
 Dame Elizabeth Taylor was a significant and monumental voice throughout her life in regards to the fight against AIDS.
 Her leadership was key in creating early research and treatment for many of my friends in a time in which my own community was decimated by AIDS.
 Her work reaches beyond class, gender, sexual orientation, and race; ultimately it is about humanity and the celebration of her commitment to all people equally.”

 Catherine Opie was born in Sandusky, Ohio and received her MFA from CalArts in 1988.
 Opie’s work has been exhibited extensively throughout the United States, Europe, and Japan.
 In 2008, a mid-career survey of her work, entitled, “Catherine Opie: American Photographer,” was on view at the Solomon R. Guggenheim Museum in New York.
 Recent solo exhibitions have been organized by the Wexner Center for the Arts in Columbus, OH, Los Angeles County Museum of Art, the Aldrich Museum in Ridgefield, CT, the Museum of Contemporary Art in Chicago, the Walker Art Center in Minneapolis, The Saint Louis Art Museum, the Photographers’ Gallery in London, The Museum of Contemporary Art in Los Angeles, the Institute of Contemporary Art, Boston, and the Long Beach Museum of Art.
-Opie was a recipient of the Julius Shulman Excellence in Photography award in 2013 and a United States Artists Fellowship in 2006.
+Opie was a recipient of the Julius Shulman Excellence in Photography Award in 2013 and a United States Artists Fellowship in 2006.
 She is currently working on an installation for the new Los Angeles Federal Courthouse, to debut in 2016.
 Her book of photographs of Elizabeth Taylor’s house, 700 Nimes Road, will be published by Prestel fall of 2015.
 Opie lives and works in Los Angeles and is a Professor of Photography at UCLA.

 “Growing up I always loved Elizabeth Taylor’s essence.
 When she took on the challenge of helping in the fight against AIDS, she had showed me that her heart was in the right place.
 I am more than honored to join this amazing family of Ambassadors who recognize the importance of continuing to carry the torch against HIV/AIDS.
 Getting tested and knowing your status is something that needs to be a part of the conversation no matter your walk of life.
 Being able to share this message allows me to follow in the footsteps of those who have come before me.
 Look out world here I come.”

 Los Angeles native Chandi Moore is a nationally recognized HIV and Trans activist.
 She currently works for Children’s Hospital Los Angeles Center for Trans Youth and Development.
 Chandi has extensive knowledge and experience working with Trans and gender non-conforming youth.
-In her current role she leads a nationally recognized and evidenced based trans youth specific project called BLUSH (Brave Leaders Unified to strengthen our Health).
+In her current role, she leads a nationally recognized and evidenced based trans youth specific project called BLUSH (Brave Leaders Unified to strengthen our Health).
 Chandi is a commanding public speaker and facilitator with years of HIV testing/counseling experience.
 She is also known for managing and supporting special events and creatively collaborating within the local and national HIV community as well as being an advocate and spokeswoman for the Trans-community and LGB communities.
 She also served as a previous Co-Chair for the TSPN (Transgender Service Providers Network).
 She was recently named as one of Advocate Magazine’s 25 Trans pioneers who took us past the tipping point in 2015.
-Also in 2015, she joined forces with the Center of Disease Control for their Act against AIDS initiative campaign “Doing It” which encourages the community to get tested for HIV and knowing their status.
+Also in 2015, she joined forces with the Center for Disease Control’s Act against AIDS initiative campaign “Doing It” which encourages the community to get tested for HIV and knowing their status.
 She was also a 2015 Positive Images Statement Of Courage Award Recipient.
-Chandi can also be seen alongside American television personality and retired Olympic gold medal-winning decathlete Caitlyn Jenner on the GLAAD media award winning “I Am Cait”.
+Chandi can also be seen alongside American television personality and retired Olympic gold medal-winning decathlete Caitlyn Jenner on the GLAAD Media Award winning “I Am Cait.”
 Chandi Moore is someone who loves to empower others to reach the light that is at the end of the tunnel.

 “Elizabeth Taylor was so many things to so many people but one thing to all, a friend.
 In the gifted time we spent together she taught me more about the true and proactive nature of friendship than anyone I’m likely to ever meet.
 It was with this spirit of friendship – true, deep, meaningful and active – that she embarked on what was to be her life’s great work.
 Through The Elizabeth Taylor AIDS Foundation the boldness of her love and breath of her compassion lives on and to be any part of the work the foundation does is to be a part of the voice of Elizabeth’s heart.
 There really was no one more raucous, no one more disdainful of apathy, truly no one funnier and bolder and brighter than she, but most importantly, no one kinder in the world.
 Miss her so, even as she lives on so loudly through the message she left behind.”